Disrupting tumour defences in pancreatic cancer

 Pancreatic cancer is often diagnosed at an advanced stage when it is too late for treatments to have any real positive effect.
 Patients often only survive for a year or so after their diagnosis, and in many cases, the patient may only live a couple of months or even weeks.
 This grim picture hasn’t changed in 40 years.

-“We’ve also fully established our in vivo model, and this is a tumour model in mice, which we are using to test how targeting this network or proteins will affect the growth of real tumours.
+“We’ve also fully established our pancreatic tumour model in mice, which we are now using to test how cutting off the communication between fibroblasts and cancer cells will affect the growth of real tumours.
 This is a critical step for taking our findings towards the clinic.”

 “And finally, we’re very excited because we’ve got our drug discovery pipeline up and running.
-In the next few weeks, we will start screening tens of thousands of chemical compounds to look for new drugs that specially disrupt the network in fibroblasts.
-And these will be the precursors for drugs that we will one day be able to test further and hopefully take into clinical trials.”
+In the next few weeks, we will start screening tens of thousands of chemical compounds to look for new drugs that specially cut off the communication between fibroblasts and cancer cells.
+Some of these compounds will be the precursors for drugs that we will one day be able to test further and hopefully take into clinical trials.”

 Incredible discoveries like this would not happen without research – and research cannot happen without the support of people like you.
 If you’re feeling inspired, why not help us make the breakthroughs of the future by donating and starting new cancer cures today?Donate

 Researchers have discovered a way to treat leukaemia by engineering immune cells taken from healthy donors.